makrai/notes/cummins18-speech-health.md

     * Fig. 3: score distribution of the DAIC-WOZ data
-    * features: The challenge organisers provided extracted video features (for ethical reasons the raw video could not be shared), audio files and transcription of the interviews.
+    * features: The challenge organisers provided extracted video features (for ethical reasons the raw video could not be shared), audio files and transcription of the interviews
   * imbalance in training data (4:1 ‘notdepressed’ to ‘depressed’)
-  * The audio baseline feature representation was realised using a set of prosodic, voice quality and spectral LLDs extracted from the Collaborative Voice Analysis REPository (COVAREP) Matlab toolbox [128].
+  * The audio baseline feature representation was realised using a set of prosodic, voice quality and spectral LLDs extracted from the Collaborative Voice Analysis REPository (COVAREP) Matlab toolbox [128]
-    * SVM classification, with majority voting used to produce one single depression label per file, with the official
+    * SVM classification, with majority voting used to produce one single depression label per file
-  * metric being the F1 score for the ‘depressed’ class.
+  * metric being the F1 score for the ‘depressed’ class
-  * Using this method, the development score was 0.46 (0.68, for ‘not-de- pressed’) and the test set score was 0.41 (0.58, for ‘not-depressed’).
+  * Using this method, the development score was 0.46 (0.68, for ‘not-de- pressed’) and the test set score was 0.41 (0.58, for ‘not-depressed’)
   * participants in 2016
     * only deep learning approach being the DEPAUDIONET E2E system [129].
 This
       * feed Mel Spectrum features into an E2E network comprising a feature